Caribou Luggage Systems

 Q: What is the weight of the side case system and top case system?

 A: The Pelican and SKB based 35L and 40L side-loading side case systems weigh 35-38 lbs (including side rack) depending on the bike and case selection.
 The 25L Top Loading systems are 30lb-33lb depending on the bike with side racks.
-Our Touramaxx aluminum side luggage systems weigh in about 38lbs.
 Our COMMANDO soft bag are the lightest of the bunch at only 24-26lbs including HB side rack.
 The top case systems weigh 12-14 lbs depending on the bike and case selection.

 Q: What is the overall width of the side luggage on the bike?

-A:Our 35L Pelican, 35L Storm, 25L Top Loading Storm, 40L SKB, and Touramaxx side cases are all the same width on the bike - about 36"-38” (.89m).
+A:Our 35L Pelican, 35L Storm, 25L Top Loading Storm, and 40L SKB side cases are all the same width on the bike - about 36"-38” (.89m).
 Our COMMANDO soft bags are about 34-36” across on the bike.
 We find that under 40” width is preferred when you are negotiating tight spaces and need to have a good feel for how wide your ride is.

 Q: Should I put a narrower case on the exhaust side and a wider case on the other side of the bike to create a balanced system?

 A: All of our Pelican and SKB side cases have the same depth, so it is not possible to put a smaller case on one side.
 On most bikes the side racks (HB/Givi/Motech) are designed such that the exhaust-side case will stick out only about an inch further than the non-exhaust side to allow heat to escape and keep the case cool.
 You will not notice this small difference while riding.
-Only our Touramaxx aluminum luggage has a smaller case on the exhaust side that wraps around the top of the muffler.
 The most important factor in balancing your side luggage is to have about the same weight in each case.

 Q: How much weight can you put in the side cases and top case?